gdrlab/cascaded-sqli-detection/README.md

-# Hybrid Features Extraction Approach using Natural Language Processing for Improved Detection of SQL Injection Attack
+# Advancing SQL Injection Detection for High-Speed Data Centers: A Novel Approach Using Cascaded NLP
-This is the implementation of "Hybrid Features Extraction Approach using Natural Language Processing for Improved Detection of SQL Injection Attack" algorithm.
-It can load the custom datasets, train various models and demonstrate their inference performances.
+This is the implementation of "Advancing SQL Injection Detection for High-Speed Data Centers: A Novel Approach Using Cascaded NLP" algorithm.
+It can load the custom datasets, train various models including the proposed two-stage cascaded NLP method and demonstrate their inference performances.
 <img width="741" alt="cascade" src="https://user-images.githubusercontent.com/6195512/232533613-5eb44761-1967-43e8-91a0-b064a6513107.png">
 ![image](https://user-images.githubusercontent.com/6195512/232533427-62c1af87-194e-497c-8780-f00a13b0337c.png)